Pavenzen/Udacity-Write-a-Data-Science-Blog-Post-Marathon/README.md

 3- Prepare Data

-For the data preparation phase, we gathered the data, assessed it and then proceeded to clean it, focusing on our columns of interest, with python libraries of Numpy and Pandas
+For the data preparation phase, we gathered the data, assessed it and then proceeded to clean it, focusing on our columns of interest, with python libraries of Numpy, Pandas and re
+We created a cleaning function which allows us too performe the identical operations on all datasets to asure the same structure

 4- Data Modeling

-ongoing
+- For the 1st question I used a heatmap to visualize the different paces per age group over all 3 years.

 5- Evaluate the Results
 Lets see